ftsrg-bta/lab-ethereum/guide.md

 In order to prohibit instantiating a contract, it should be marked `abstract`.

 **Function modifiers.**
-[Function modifiers](https://docs.soliditylang.org/en/v0.8.0/contracts.html#function-modifiers) can change the behavior of functions.
+[Function modifiers](https://docs.soliditylang.org/en/v0.8.0/contracts.html#function-modifiers) can change the behaviour of functions.
 They are most commonly used to perform checks before or after executing the body of the function, especially if multiple functions require the same check.

 The example below declares an `owner` state variable, which stores the creator of the contract (see constructor).